-Once the deeds of incorporation have been properly constituted it next becomes necessary to register them with the relevant local commercial registry, known as the the ‘Registro Mercantile’.
+Once the deeds of incorporation have been properly constituted, it next becomes necessary to register them with the relevant local commercial registry, known as the 'Registro Mercantile'.

 Sole Trader v Limited Company

-If you are unsure as to whether you require a limited company in Spain or if registering as an ‘autonomo’ or sole trader is more appropriate, the main advantages and disadvantages of each form of business are described in the following article: Starting a Business in Spain: Sole trader vs Ltd Company.
+If you are unsure whether you require a limited company in Spain or if registering as an 'autonomo' (sole trader) is more appropriate, the main advantages and disadvantages of each form of business are described in the following article: Starting a Business in Spain: Sole trader vs Ltd Company.

 Review Our Services

 60 Office Locations Across Spain